rogiervandenberg/arb-translator/README.md

 ## Usage, TL;DR

-- Compile the project and add the executable to your Flutter project
+- Compile this project and add the executable to your Flutter project
 - Create a Google Cloud project and enable the Translate API, with an API key
 - Add the API key to your `l10n.yaml` file
 - Add a new text string to your project and run the executable